somasis/musl-wiki/alternatives.md

 - [mlibtool] - Drop-in replacement for libtool. can speed up builds significantly as it's written in C.
-- [slibtool] - Independent reimplementation of slibtool, aiming to maintain compatibility and removing features that are unneeded are modern systems.
+- [slibtool] - Independent reimplementation of slibtool, aiming to maintain compatibility and removing features that are unneeded on modern systems.
 - [cDetect] - C replacement for feature detection generally provided by utilities like GNU autotools.
 - [freeglut] - Replacement for glut.